mobxjs/mobx-state-tree/README.md

 export type ITodo = typeof Todo.Type
 ```

-It aint pretty, but it works.
+It ain't pretty, but it works.

 ### How does MST compare to Redux